MarcoDDM/tarot/README.md

 # About
-This is a simple Tarot game that is still under development, made to learn ReactJS and Redux.
+This is simple Tarot game made to learn ReactJS and Redux.
+It is still under development :)

 You can see it work at: https://thiagommedeiros.github.io/myTarot/